CianCoders/collectd-python-php-fpm-status/README.md

 ## INSTALLATION

+1. First edit the fpm pool configuration to enable the status page, for example in Debian/Ubuntu: `/etc/php/7.1/fpm/pool.d/my_pool.conf`
-1. Place `phpfpm.py` in your CollectD python plugins directory, for example `/usr/local/lib/collectd/python/`
+2. Place `phpfpm.py` in your CollectD python plugins directory, for example `/usr/local/lib/collectd/python/`
-2. Configure the plugin in CollectD (see below)
+3. Configure the plugin in CollectD (see below)
-3. Restart CollectD
+4. Restart CollectD

 ## COLLECTD CONFIGURATION